Bruce Morrow: Radio work

-Days later, it was announced that Cousin Brucie would be returning to WABC in New York City, where he was previously a DJ from 1961 to 1974, with the otherwise all-talk station airing Cousin Brucie’s Saturday Night Rock & Roll Party weekly, beginning September 5, 2020.
-The program was described as featuring music from the 1950s and 1960s, and "a good touch" of the 1970s.
+Days later, it was announced that Cousin Brucie would be returning to WABC in New York City, where he was previously a DJ from 1961 to 1974.
+The station was reviving its previous 'Music Radio 77 WABC" format for Saturday evenings with the otherwise all-talk station airing Cousin Brucie’s Saturday Night Rock & Roll Party weekly from 6pm to 10pm, beginning September 5, 2020.
+The program was described as featuring music from the 1950s and 1960s and "a good touch" of the 1970s.
+WABC placed the show into syndication in 2025.

 Film and television

 Morrow's voice can be heard in the movies Across the Universe, Gas Pump Girls, and Dirty Dancing; he also had a minor part in the latter, playing a magician who saws Baby (Jennifer Grey) in half, and served as period music consultant.
 He can be seen making on stage introductory remarks for the 1966 documentary The Beatles at Shea Stadium.
 He also appeared in the 1978 movie Sgt.
 Pepper's Lonely Hearts Club Band and had a guest appearance in the 1990s science fiction television series Babylon 5 [in "War Without End" (Part 2), playing the first officer of Babylon 4].
 In Across the Universe, the radio station call letters he used were WEAF which were the call letters of 660 in New York before it became WNBC.
 He also played a television contest announcer in Between Time and Timbuktu, a 1972 National Educational Television production adapted from several short stories by Kurt Vonnegut.